 Wonder no more.
 Read on to uncover the differences in safety testing of each UL certification and understand UL lighting standards when evaluating architectural LED lighting products for future projects.

 What's The Difference Between UL Listed vs. UL Recognized?

-- A UL Listed product has been tested by a recognized testing facility to meet the National Electric Code as a complete unit, whereas;
+- A UL Listing means the product has been tested by a recognized and accredited facility to meet the National Electric Code as a complete lighting system; whereas,

-- A UL Recognized product has only some of the components tested by an independent laboratory but not the complete system.
+- A UL Recognized product has only some of the components tested by an independent laboratory, not the complete system

-The NEC-70 Article 411 describes requirements for lighting systems operating under 30 volts or under connected to a Class 2 (less than 100W) power source.
+The NEC-70 Article 411 outlines the requirements for lighting systems operating under 30 volts or less connected to a Class 2 power source.
+The following criteria are defined as follows:

 - Listed System & Assembly of Listed Parts

 A UL Listing is almost always required by commercial building code.
 In an electrical product, like architectural fixtures, UL specifically tests to make sure it won't end up malfunctioning and cause a fire, or some other safety hazard.
 If a product is UL Listed, it is deemed safe for use in public.

 The caveats of UL Recognized lighting products.
 In low voltage applications, if a power supply is only UL Recognized, additional housing and/or dimming modules are required to complete the system.
 In most cases, additional components are necessary to complete the lighting system and field assembly is typically required.

 According to the NEC, once the complete system has been field assembled, it will need to be field certified to obtain the complete UL Listing.
 Whether you are a manufacturer, distributor, contractor, designer, or specifier, understanding the rules and regulations around UL certifications for architectural LED lighting products can be challenging, yet critical.